 Brett and his wife Eri have been blessed with three amazing children, Kevin, Rachel, and Sean.

 Director of Special Projects and Research

 Adopted at birth, Marissa Cope has a passion for building a culture of life and offering help and hope to women facing unexpected pregnancies.
-Cope is the primary spokesperson for Heroic Media and manages the media strategy and placement of the organization’s messages to reach women facing unexpected pregnancies.
-She directs media buys for television, outdoor, and internet campaigns.
-In addition, Cope coordinates marketing and communications efforts to raise awareness of Heroic Media’s mission and programs.
+Cope focuses on messaging and research for Heroic Media, managing the development and testing of the organization’s messages to reach women facing unexpected pregnancies.

 Cope works out of Heroic Media’s Dallas office and has been with the organization since August 2010.
 Prior to joining Heroic Media, Marissa worked five years in Media and Public Relations in the non-profit sector with the Better Business Bureau and an organization specializing in U.S./ Mexico relations.
 Fluent in Spanish, Cope served as a missionary in Peru with Mission to the World.
 She is a graduate of Baylor University with a degree in Political Science.

 Cope is an expert on the pro-life issue, having been featured in National Right to Life News, One News Now, Adoption Today & Fostering Families Today Magazine, National Catholic Register, and on the Information Radio Network.
-Cope recently married and lives with her husband, J. Marty, in Dallas.
+Cope lives with her husband, J. Marty, and their two young children in Dallas.

 Director of Pregnancy Center Partnerships

 A graduate of Brown University and Gordon-Conwell Theological Seminary, Elaine has been actively involved in pregnancy center ministry for the past 10 years during which she served as the Executive Director of pregnancy medical centers in Boston and Philadelphia.